tmtsoftware/esw-ts/docs/src/main/clients/event/event-service.md

 ### Pre-requisite

-1. The Location Service and Event Service Server needs to be running in the network
+1. The Location Service, Event Service and Gateway Server needs to be running in the network
 2. The necessary configuration, environment variables or system properties should be defined to point to the correct host and port number(s) for the Location Service nodes.

 #### Examples to create client for Event service